ghc-proposals/ghc-proposals/proposals/0000-quick-look-impredicativity.md

 ## Implementation Plan

-The proposal has been implemented in a branch, and is under code review in [this merge request](https://gitlab.haskell.org/ghc/ghc/merge_requests/1659).
+A previous version of this proposal has been implemented in [this merge request](https://gitlab.haskell.org/ghc/ghc/merge_requests/1659).
+Simon PJ is working on an implementation of the new version.